Ten Steps to Stop Procrastination

-KEYPOINT: If you don’t like the project, do it first and get it out of the way!
+Legend Point: If you REALLY don’t like the project, do it first and get it out of the way!

 If you have a task to do and there are parts of the job that you really dislike, do those first and get them out of the way.

 You will feel better that they are finished and will be revitalized to complete the entire project, knowing you do not have to look forward to this dismal activity.

 If you have more than one task that you dislike, you can alternate tasks so that you are doing some of the things you DO like to do, among the tasks you DO NOT like to do.

 This will be a kind of reward and yet, it will keep you going toward your outcome.

 Start with the task you dislike the most and then alternate enjoyable and miserable tasks until you finish the job!

 ….or do what I do, which is do the stuff you can’t stand first and then finish with the good stuff!

 If you have others working with you, see if you can delegate some of the projects you do not like to someone who do.